oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 *   the reported responsiveness of the hypervisor *_monitorResponse*

 A VM objects may receive method invocations while the creation process is still ongoing (including, but not limited to *getStats* calls)

+pseudo-code-summary of the *_startUnderlyingVm* workhorse

+         def _startUnderlyingVm(self):
+             try:
+                 with throttle(libvirt)
+                     try:
+                         self._run()
+                     except Exception:
+                         handleExceptions()
+                 if ('migrationDest' in self.conf or 'restoreState' in self.conf) \
+                         and self.lastStatus != 'Down':
+                     self._waitForIncomingMigrationFinish()
+                 self.lastStatus = 'Up'
+                 self.saveState()
+             except Exception as e:
+                  handleExceptions()

+This snippet is actually a simplified version of the actual code (please note that sime important parts are omitted here: status handling, exception handling, pause code handling).
+What we aim to highlight here is the creation flow is scatthered through methods at various nesting levels: *_startUnderlyingVm* itself, *_run*, *_waitForIncomingMigrationFinish*, and the logic to distinguish among creation flow is scatthered as well.

 ## Rewrite objectives